saareliad/FTPipe/README.md

 # FTPipe

-This repository contains code used for FTPipe USENIX ATC21 paper* and future works.
+This repository contains code used for FTPipe USENIX ATC21 paper and future works.
+(Fine-tuning giant neural networks on commodity hardware with automatic pipeline model parallelism.

+An arxiv version and citation are coming soon.

 Code for Pipeline Staleness Mitigation is also included.

-Arxiv and Citation comming soon.

-*Fine-tuning giant neural networks on commodity hardware with automatic pipeline model parallelism

 ## Overview
 This repository is used to explore various methods of pipeline-model-parallelism.
-It is capable of automatically partitionining, training and fine-tuning giant neural networks, wth synchronous or asynchronous pipeline.
+It is capable of automatically partitionining, training and fine-tuning giant neural networks, with both synchronous and asynchronous pipelines.

 ## Usage